Fumarel: Apparel

 Fumarel sells a range of clothing items, varying from men's and women's shirts, polos, jackets and accessories i.e. headgear or towels.
-The first Fumarel item of apparel was its iconic polo shirt, designed in 1987.
+The first Fumarel item of apparel was a polo shirt, designed in 1987.

 In 2003, it cobranded the production of merchandising and apparel of the universities of Harvard, Yale, Princeton, Stanford and South California.

 Sportswear

 Polo

 One of the main focuses of Fumarel has always been polo kits, and the associated equipment, having sponsored many polo clubs and competitions.
 The National team of Spain wore Fumarel until the mid 2000's.

 Horse-riding

 Fumarel was the official sponsor of the 2002 World Equestrian Games and produced equestrian garments but ceased to manufacture horse-riding equipment after insolvency.

 Golf

 Fumarel mainly produced gloves, tops and caps, although at one point it manufactured golf shoes as well.

 Winter sports

 The company was a pioneer in the Gore-Tex industry, and still produces coats and parkas.
 Fumarel developed its products mainly for skiing and snowboarding purposes, although it also catered mushing.
 In 2004, it sponsored the "Pirena" race, which consists in crossing the Pyrenees with a sled pulled by dogs.